eluinstra/ebms-admin/ebms-core/properties.md

 ### Overflow attachments to disk

-A large attachment will be cached in a temporary file if it exceeds the `ebmsMessage.attachment.memoryTreshold` which by default is `128Kb`.
+Large EbMS attachments will be cached in a temporary files if they exceed the `ebmsMessage.attachment.memoryTreshold` which by default is `128Kb`.
 The temporary files are written to `ebmsMessage.attachment.outputDirectory` if set, otherwise to the default temp directory.
 To enable file encryption set `ebmsMessage.attachment.cipherTransformation` to a stream or 8-bit block cipher transformation (like RC4, AES/CTR/NoPadding, etc).
-This will result in an increased processing time.
+Note: This will result in an increased processing time.

 ```properties
 ebmsMessage.attachment.memoryTreshold=131072